rithiksingh/text-to-query-gemini/README.md

 QueryCraft
 QueryCraft is a Streamlit application that utilizes Google Gemini's language model to convert natural language queries into SQL commands.
 This project is built using Python, Streamlit, and the Google Gemini API.
-The QueryCraft app can be accessed here
+The QueryCraft app can be accessed: https://text-to-query-gemini.streamlit.app/ (here)

 Table Structure
 The app uses a predefined table "students" stored in the "student.db" file with the following structure: